-Getting a picture of an African Leopard in Gabon is not the same as anywhere else on the African continent.
-Unlike South Africa or Kenya, in Gabon you can’t sit in a safari vehicle with your guide and hope it shows up from the brush.
-This is the rainforest (think super dense 7 foot understory plants that make it impossible to see anything, times ten) and finding a leopard is nearly impossible.
+Getting a picture of African Leopards in Gabon is not the same as anywhere else on the African continent.
+Unlike South Africa or Kenya, in Gabon you can’t sit in a safari vehicle and hope it emerges from the brush.
+This is the rainforest.
+Think super dense seven foot understory plants that make it impossible to see anything, times ten.
+Finding a leopard is nearly impossible.
 The biologists studying these cats deal with it on a daily basis.
 Phillip Henschel and Laila Bahaa-el-din brave, and I mean brave (to be explained soon) these challenges.

 Does this look dense enough?

 We are in Lope National Park in Gabon where Laila has been conducting her research for the past three months.
 Phil was nice enough to pick me up from the airport and bring me here along with all of the equipment.
 Being in their company makes me feel confident that we will get a picture of the big cat, these two know what they are talking about.